 Does tastyworks deduct taxes from profits made on stock or options trade?

-The short answer is no. tastyworks does not deduct any gains made from stock, options, or futures trades since each country’s tax treatment from gains or losses from trading is different.
+Tastyworks does not deduct any gains made from stock, options, or futures trades since each country’s tax treatment from profits or losses from trading is different.
 That said, early to mid-February, we will provide a tax worksheet in the form of a CSV file (spreadsheet) of all of your trades made in the prior calendar year, as well as a year-to-date CSV file.

-The tax worksheet and Year-to-Date CSV file are made available in the Tax Center.
-Since international customers are not subject to U.S. Capital gains/loss rules, the tax worksheet provided can help you determine your profit or loss, or P/L for short.
+The Tax Worksheet and Year-to-Date Export (CSV) files are made available in the Tax Center.
+Since international customers are not subject to U.S. Capital gains/loss rules, the Tax Worksheet and/or Year-to-Date Export file can help you determine your profit or loss, or P/L for short.
+For futures trades, please refer to your latest futures confirmation for the month ending you are reporting in.

 My country does not assess taxes on money made from trading so why am I subject to tax withholding on dividends